munuhee/sales-and-inventory-management/README.md

 # Django-inventory-management

 ## Description
-The system is developed using various programming languages including Python (Django framework), JavaScript, Bootstrap, PostgreSQL, HTML and CSS.
-The system consists of a user-friendly front-end for user interaction and a back-end accessible only by an administrator.
-The back-end retrieves data from the database and displays it to the users.
+This system is built with Python (Django), JavaScript, Bootstrap, HTML, and CSS.
+The system offers a user-friendly front-end for general users and a secure back-end exclusively accessible to administrators.
+The back-end seamlessly retrieves and displays vital data from the database.

-The system has two types of users: administrators and staff.
-Administrators can log in and modify information about goods, while staff members are responsible for processing sales, purchases, bills, and creating invoices.
+The system caters to two distinct user roles: administrators and staff members.
+Administrators have the privilege to log in and manage goods information, while staff members handle sales, purchases, bills, and invoice creation.

-The system includes a database to store all information and provides a user-friendly interface for users to interact with it.
-Users input information through the interface, and the system processes it to provide the necessary information based on the input.
-The system also stores the processed information in the database for future reference.
+Powered sqlite3 database, our system not only stores all essential information but also boasts a user-friendly interface for effortless interaction.
+Users input data through this interface, and the system processes it, generating valuable insights based on user input.
+Additionally, the system diligently archives processed data in the database for future reference.

 ## Installation